 And once there are enough worm castings, you simply harvest them by separating the castings from the rest of the bin.

 End of story.

-But a far better metaphor (metaphor vs analogy) for vermicomposting is that of a soup.
+But a far better analogy for vermicomposting is that of a soup.

 Yes, you certainly start with distinct ingredients like bedding, food, and the worms of course, but what you’re actually doing is creating a soup or a stew using a much more circular process that builds upon itself.